-31.5.5 On-the-fly changes to input-entropy and pattern density
+31.5.5 On-the-fly changes to input-entropy and pattern density s ... toggle between the input-entropy plot and pattern density.

 Once space-time patterns are running, and either the input-entropy histogram (IDH) or pattern density are active, many on-the-fly options (section 32.3) apply to make changes including the following,